capt-morgun/wing/README.md

 - Configurable split ratios (left/right width, top/bottom height)
 - **Window Control** — maximize/restore, minimize, close windows via hotkeys
 - **Move to Desktop** — send the active window to any Desktop with Mod+Number
+- **Text Switcher** — double-press Shift to convert recently typed text to the correct keyboard layout
 - All hotkeys fully configurable in Settings
 - Menu bar app — lives quietly in the background
 - Launch at Login option in Settings